pharris560/attendance-flow/README.md

 ### Taking Attendance

+**First, create an account:**
+1. Visit the login page
+2. Click "Sign Up" and create your account
+3. Sign in to access the full application

 1. Navigate to the Classes page
 2. Click on a class to enter attendance mode
 3. Select the date and mark attendance for each student/staff member